DevMcClure/Countries-Educational-React-App-/README.md

 ```

-- To install nodeman via npm and used via npm scripts.
+- (Optional)To install nodeman via npm and used via npm scripts.
 (A utility that used to watch for modifications and restart the application if the server.js file changes):
 ```
 npm install --save-dev nodemon